void

 sator.jpg

-Sátoraljaújhely sees a short stay by the march battalion as the goulash and potatoes are finally distributed.
-The stay in Sátoraljaújhely starts with a description of how Hungarian Honvéd Hussars abuse a group of Polish Jews.
-Then another conflict erupts between Švejk and Leutnant Dub: the foolish reserve lieutenant claims that destroyed weaponry is Russian even though it clearly has inscriptions identifying it as Austrian.
-Then Švejk pulls an incredibly long anecdote for Oberleutnant Lukáš to the effect that the obrlajtnant makes the following comment: "I’m coming to the conviction that you don’t respect your superiors at all".
+Sátoraljaújhely witnesses a brief stay by the march battalion as the goulash and potatoes are finally served.
+The stay in Sátoraljaújhely begins with a description of how Hungarian Honved Hussars ill-treat a group of Polish Jews.
+Then another conflict arises between Švejk and Leutnant Dub: the foolish reserve lieutenant claims that the destroyed weaponry is Russian even though it clearly has inscriptions identifying it as Austrian.
+Then Švejk recounts an incredibly long anecdote for Oberleutnant Lukáš, prompting the major to comment: "I’m coming to the conviction that you do not respect your superiors at all".

-Finally there is an episode that illustrates the linguistic diversity of the multi-ethnic empire: a Polish soldier creates confusion because he is unable to understand and reproduce the password.
+Finally, there is an episode that illustrates the linguistic diversity of the multi-ethnic empire: a Polish soldier from Kołomyja creates confusion because he is unable to understand and repeat the password.

 Background

 Sátoraljaújhely is a town in the north-eastern corner of Hungary, right on the border with Slovakia.
-The Trianon-treaty of 1920 split the town between Hungary and Czechoslovakia.
+The Treaty of Trianon in 1920 split the town between Hungary and Czechoslovakia.
 At the railway station there is a memorial plaque to Švejk.
-The suburb Kisújhely with the other important railway station is part of Slovakia and is now called Slovenské Nové Mesto.
+The suburb Kisújhely, with the other important railway station, is now part of Slovakia and is called Slovenské Nové Mesto.
 Maps from 1910 reveal that there was only one railway station in the town.
-Thus it can with near certainty be concluded that the plot took place on current Hungarian territory.
+Thus, it can be concluded with near certainty that the plot took place on what is now Hungarian territory.

 Quote(s) from the novel